Mixing and Mastering Difference Explained: Why They Are Distinct Disciplines

 Final Thoughts

 Mixing and mastering are not interchangeable steps on a volume knob.
 They are distinct disciplines with different objectives, constraints, and responsibilities.
 Treating them as such is not about rules or hierarchy.
 It is about giving the record the best possible chance to translate as intended, everywhere it is heard.
-Keeping these processes distinct preserves creative focus during mixing and allows a mastering engineer in a mastering studio to apply critical evaluation that ensures your music sounds its best everywhere it is heard.
+Keeping these processes distinct preserves creative focus during mixing and allows a mastering engineer in a mastering studio to apply critical evaluation and objective judgment that ensures your music sounds its best.
+Asking the same engineer to do both can compromise that objectivity and reduce the level of specialized attention each stage deserves.